Doctor of Philosophy in Counseling Psychology

 For School Psychology - Completed bachelor’s or master’s degree.
 School Psychology does not have a requirement for a specific undergraduate background.

 At the first enrollment, a doctoral student reviews any previous graduate work with an advisor to identify any course work in which the student is deficient.
 Students holding master’s degrees in other areas should recognize that such course work may require up to a year to complete and, in some instances, must be taken before the actual doctoral course requirements.

 See individual programs for specific admission requirements and deadlines.

-The admission deadline is December 15 to begin course work the following fall.
+The admission deadline is December 1 to begin course work the following summer or fall.